Aaron-Bopp/TIM/00_Meta/Primary Sources/Classes/Analogies_of_Religious_Violence_in_Minec.md

 # A Religion of Anarchic Irony

-[[Religion]] is often understood as a very serious enterprise.
+[[religion]] is often understood as a very serious enterprise.
 We may be able to think of God as one who weeps (John 11:35) but it is harder to imagine God as one who laughs (at jokes, not the devil's demise).
 We like to think of [[religion]] as "structured" and mildly predictable.
 It may be surprising to some that, in the case of 2b2t, we find a [[religion]] oriented toward anarchy inundated with irony.
 But as mentioned earlier, there comes a point where it is unclear whether the players are being ironic anymore.
 This [[religion]] is maintained, in large part, through violent rebellion against those who seek to establish order in the server.
 In short, the believers of 2b2t worship an established state of affairs that makes their lives on the server possible.
 Some may interpret certain actions as hostility toward [[religion]], but a closer look reveals that those actions are better characterized as either an aversion to imposed order or an appendage of the natural law of 2b2t---creation and destruction.
 The true nature of Minecraft, as manifest in 2b2t, "makes you a better Minecrafter."[^26]

 The [[religion]] of 2b2t manifests in three ways: unironic, ironic, and analogical.
 Unironic manifestations are most often seen in the construction and griefing of churches, cathedrals, temples, monuments, and sanctuaries.
 Doctrzombie points out, however, that these aren't "specific to 2b2t although it is interesting given the server\'s notorious history, but for some reason people like to build churches in block games."[^27] But there are structures unique to 2b2t that have acquired a religious specter.
 The Valley of Wheat is a fantastic monument, adorned with sandstone sphinxes, which is so revered on the server that even PopBob, the server's most notorious and ruthless griefer, went there to kill Jang (the builder of the Valley) but did not touch the Valley at all.[^28] While some have griefed it in the past (e.g. various Rushers) those griefers are widely discredited by older players on 2b2t.